rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 |**Available in Outlook Web Access**|  X | X | X | X | X | X |

 Customers who need to ability to sync calendars, contacts, notes, and tasks from a mail client such as Outlook are good candidates for the migration from Rackspace Email to Microsoft Exchange.
-If you are considering the migration because your Rackspace Email mailbox is at maximum capacity you may want to reconsider.
-Try the recommendations in [Rackspace Email storage maintenance and best practices].
+If you are considering the migration because your Rackspace Email mailbox is at maximum capacity you may want to reconsider as this will not immediately resolve the issue.
+Try the recommendations in [Rackspace Email storage maintenance and best practices](/how-to/rackspace-email-storage-maintenance-and-best-practices/).

 ### Planning your migration